UP Economics Research Lab

 Akito’s research focuses on development economics, with particular interests in human capital investment, including health, sanitation, water, child, and education in low- and middle-income countries.
 His work combines rigorous empirical methods, including RCTs and large-scale administrative and survey data.
 He has worked with international organizations including UNICEF, the World Bank, and the Inter-American Development Bank, and served as a Postdoctoral Scholar at the Development Innovation Lab (DIL) at the University of Chicago.

-Eugenio's research spans digital economics and business economics, with a growing focus on the economic implications of artificial intelligence and technological change in Latin America.
-His empirical work includes field experiments on ethics communication in organizations and gender inclusion in senior leadership, areas he developed during his tenure as Director of the Research Center on Women in Senior Management (CIMAD) at IPADE Business School.
+Eugenio's research spans digital economics and business economics, with a growing focus on the economic implications of artificial intelligence, FinTech, and technological change in Latin America.
+His empirical work includes field experiments using RCTs on ethics communication in organizations and gender inclusion in senior leadership, areas he developed during his tenure as Director of the Research Center on Women in Senior Management (CIMAD) at IPADE Business School.

 Esteban’s research focuses on political economy, institutions, and economic development, examining how governance structures, incentives, and public policy shape macroeconomic and social outcomes.
 His work spans topics including monetary policy committees, land tenure and agrarian investment, free trade agreements, sovereign default, natural resource governance, innovation networks, and local economic institutions, with a broader interest in how institutional design influences development, productivity, and decision-making under uncertainty.

 Majo's research interests include labor economics, institutional economics, and urban development.
-Her background in government affairs has made her particularly attuned to public policy issues and their real-world implications.
-She has experience working with labor market data from Mexico and Latin America, and her graduate research has focused on disability as a determinant of labor market outcomes, with attention to heterogeneities in educational endowments across individuals.
-More recently, she has contributed to a project in the area of urban planning and development.
+Her background in government affairs has made her particularly attuned to public policy issues and their implications.
+She has experience working with labor market data from Latin America, and her graduate research has focused on disability as a determinant of labor market outcomes, with attention to heterogeneities in educational endowments across individuals.
+More recently, she is working on urban planning and development projects.

 Research Professionals